-Since the majority of my clients use QuickBooks, I thought I'd summarize the top 15 QuickBooks® mistakes that I have seen, not in any particular order.
+Since the majority of my clients use QuickBooks, we thought we would summarize the top 15 QuickBooks® mistakes that we have seen, not in any particular order.

 1. Not reconciling accounts (bank, loans, credit cards,…) in QuickBooks.
 Ideally, you should be reconciling monthly.

 2. Deleting or editing a transaction that has already been reconciled.

 3. Not using the Credit Card feature in QuickBooks (or, worse yet, using it inconsistently).
 The Credit Card feature is a very easy way to track your transactions.
 You may want to consider downloading the transactions directly from your credit card company if you have a lot of activity.